LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

   - 1.5 responses to the questions above
   - 0.5 grammar, style, formatting
 - 0.5 (optional extra credit) DRY in performance testing
+- 1 (optional extra credit) shared spreadsheet with performance data and charts